 Traditionally, direct access has been nearly impossible with the fee-for-service model of care.
 But a lot of inspiration for fixing healthcare can be found in adjacent industries that bypass the complexity of the medical system.
 Clint explains how he has drawn inspiration from lawyers who charge for an hour, half-hour or even tenth of an hour of service based on client’s needs.

-Medici is taking that system – that until now has not existed in medicine – and allows patients to directly connect with their doctors for additional clarification and communication.
+Direct Health is taking that system – that until now has not existed in medicine – and allows patients to directly connect with their doctors for additional clarification and communication.
 As patients are overwhelmingly forced to take control of their care, the need for these types of services continues to expand.
 Clint explains:

 There is a massive shift in healthcare – partly going from fee for service to value-based -and if done properly there can be a huge benefit for doctors.
 And if done badly they will hate their jobs even worse if they’re not able to easily manage these populations.